E-Invoicing in Portugal

 Portugal has started mandating electronic invoicing for the public sector in 2019, but those plans have been thwarted by Covid and they experienced successive delays.

-Invoices must then be archived for 10 years.
+Invoices must be archived for 10 years.

 B2B E-Invoicing